openaire/guidelines-literature-repositories/docs/field_resourceversion.rst

 Cardinality
 ~~~~~~~~~~~

-*Mandatory if applicable*
+*Recommended*

 *Occurence: 1*

 Definition and Usage Instruction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Depening on the resource type this property is used to indicate

+* the version number of a dataset or software
+* the status in the publication process of journal articles.

 **Usage**

-*Recommended*: Version (controlled): to indicate the status in the publication process of journal articles.
+For *software* and *dataset* resources any string will be accepted, but a semantically-versioned tag is recommended.
+See <https://semver.org> for more information on semantic versioning.

-Terms are reused from the  "Journal Article Versions (JAV): Recommendations of the NISO/ALPSP JAV Technical Working Group" (`JAV`_).

-This property *must* include the attribute 'uri'.
+For *preprints* and *articles* in the journal publishing process a controlled term must be used from the  "Journal Article Versions (JAV): Recommendations of the NISO/ALPSP JAV Technical Working Group" (`JAV`_).
+In tis case the property *must* include the attribute 'uri'.
 The value of the property is the corresponding label of the HTTP URI.

-Property version (MA, 1)
+Property version (R, 1)
 ------------------------

-Use the label of the vocabulary term as value.
+Use either a version number or the label of the vocabulary term as value.

-Attribute uri (M)
+Attribute uri (MA)
 ------------------

 Allowed HTTP URI are from the `COAR Version Types Vocabulary`_.